joken-elixir/joken/README.md

 ## DISCLAIMER

 This library would not be possible without the work of @potatosalad (Andrew Bennet).
-Specifically his lirabry [erlang-jose](https://github.com/potatosalad/erlang-jose/)
+Specifically his library [erlang-jose](https://github.com/potatosalad/erlang-jose/)